Neighbourhood shopping centres in Montreal: Boulevard Shopping Centre

 A small Zellers store was in the Boulevard shopping centre from about 1955 until 1976.
 It directly touched the north side of the Morgan/Bay store.
 After Zellers closed, The Bay expanded into the former space of Zellers and merged it into its own store.

-Today, the old Zellers space can be recognized as the section of the vacant Bay store that had one floor (in contrast to the original section of The Bay which had 2 floors).
+Today, the old Zellers space can be recognized as the section of the vacant Bay store that had one floor (in contrast to the original section of The Bay, which had two floors).
 The basement of The Bay, which was closed to the public in 2011, was also part of this defunct Zellers store.

-Carré Lucerne

-Carré Lucerne is a new mixed-used development that opened in 2018, and is located in Town of Mount-Royal owned by First Capital Realty.
-Formerly known as Centre commercial VMR, and Initially opened on May 8, 1956, as an outdoor strip mall with 22 stores, the property was demolished in 2015.
-The main anchors are Provigo and Pharmaprix.

 Carrefour de La Pointe

 Carrefour de La Pointe is small indoor mall and one of the few enclosed malls in Montreal's Rivière-des-Prairies–Pointe-aux-Trembles borough.
-It first opened on August 26, 1976, with Steinberg and Zellers as anchors.

-In 1981, the mall was sold to First City & ABRIM, then ABRIM & SITQ in 1990, later Ivanhoé Cambridge and then to its current owners Creccal Placements Ltée in 2004.
-By June 2012, Zellers closed down, and was replaced by the current Walmart in October 2012.
+It first opened on August 26, 1976, with Zellers as anchor and retail chain stores like Reitmans and SAQ Sélection.
+In 1981, the mall was sold to First City and ABRIM, then ABRIM and SITQ in 1990, later Ivanhoé Cambridge and then to its current owners Creccal Placements Ltée in 2004.
+Zellers closed down and was replaced by the current Walmart in October 2012.

-The mall also has minor tenants such as Reitmans, National Bank, Jean Coutu & Dollarama, as well as two in-mall restaurants: Prince d'Orient and Montaza.
-There are also free-standing SAQ Sélection & Tim Hortons buildings.
+The mall also has minor tenants such as Reitmans, National Bank, Jean Coutu and Dollarama, as well as two in-mall restaurants: Prince d'Orient and Montaza.
+There are also free-standing SAQ Sélection and Tim Hortons buildings.

 Carrefour Langelier

-Carrefour Langelier is a small indoor shopping mall located in the St. Léonard borough of Montreal, Quebec, Canada on the corner of Langelier Blvd. & Jean-Talon Blvd.
-The major anchors are Walmart & Ciné Starz, and minor anchors such as TD Canada Trust, Jean Coutu & Dollarama.
+Carrefour Langelier is a small indoor shopping mall located in the Saint-Léonard borough of Montreal, Quebec, Canada on the corner of Langelier Blvd. and Jean-Talon Blvd.
+The major anchors are Walmart and Ciné Starz, and minor anchors such as TD Canada Trust, Jean Coutu and Dollarama.

-The mall opened in 1970 as Centre Langelier with 50 tenants anchored by the Marché Union & Woolco.
+The mall opened in 1970 as Centre Langelier with 50 tenants anchored by the Marché Union and Woolco.
 In the 1970s, the Marché Union evolved into Aliments Hypermarché and after IGA Boniprix; it eventually closed in the 1990s.

 In 1994, Walmart replaced Woolco.
-A standalone Burger King used to exist at the mall, but was closed in 2009 and demolished in 2011.
-By 2012, the Cinémas Guzzo theatre was sold to Ciné Starz.

 In October 2012, Walmart transitioned to a Walmart Supercentre, without an increase in size of its retail space.
 It remains to this day the last of the original 1994 Walmart Canada stores in the Montreal Island that is still located in its former Woolco space.

+A standalone Burger King used to exist at the mall, but was closed in 2009 and demolished in 2011.